UofOalexfort/Project-4/README.md

 # Project-4

 The goal of project 4 was to gain further experience breaking a project into manageable components, while also gaining experience writing and executing non-web server Node.js JavaScript code.
-Ww worked on writing and executing Node.js REST API servers.
+We worked on writing and executing Node.js REST API servers.
 We also wokred on using Fastify with the GET verb, routes, and route parameters.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------